MicrosoftDocs/sql-docs/docs/2014/reporting-services/text-based-query-designer-user-interface-report-builder.md

 ms.assetid: 89fddca5-bd96-4128-9072-5348d1b6e02c
 caps.latest.revision: 14
 author: "douglaslM"
-ms.author: "carlasab"
+ms.author: "douglasl"
 manager: "mblythe"
 ---
 # Text-based Query Designer User Interface (Report Builder)
   Use the text-based query designer to specify a query using the query language supported by the data source, run the query, and view the results at design time.
-You can specify multiple [!INCLUDE[tsql](../../includes/tsql-md.md)] statements, query or command syntax for custom data processing extensions, and queries that are specified as expressions.
+You can specify multiple [!INCLUDE[tsql](../includes/tsql-md.md)] statements, query or command syntax for custom data processing extensions, and queries that are specified as expressions.
 Because the text-based query designer does not preprocess the query and can accommodate any kind of query syntax, this is the default query designer tool for many data source types.

 > [!IMPORTANT]
 >  Users access data sources when they create and run queries.
 You should grant minimal permissions on the data sources, such as read-only permissions.